toastkid/ffconf-workshop/lab-javascript/README.md

 		return listOfStudents;
 	}

-#Spread

-#7.
+#9.
 Arrow Functions and using 'this'
 How 'this' works in JavaScript functions is a common theme in programmers coming to JavaScript.
 Indeed, learning how to use it is something of a rite of passage as developers become more accustomed to working in JavaScript.
 Since TypeScript is a superset of JavaScript, TypeScript developers also need to learn how to use 'this' and how to spot when it's not being used correctly.
 A whole article could be written on how to use 'this' in JavaScript, and many have.
 Here, we'll focus on some of the basics.

  In JavaScript, 'this' is a variable that's set when a function is called.
 This makes it a very powerful and flexible feature, but it comes at the cost of always having to know about the context that a function is executing in.
 This can be notoriously confusing, when, for example, when a function is used as a callback.

  Let's look at an example:

 	var deck = {
 		suits: ["hearts", "spades", "clubs", "diamonds"],
 		cards: Array(52),